 HATEOAS is a constraint of the REST application architecture.
 It means by accessing and retrieving a resource, a REST client also retrieves a list of links representing alternative actions from that point on.
-This is very similar to human web usage: when a web page is reached there are a set of alternative links to follow from that point.
+This is very similar to human web usage: when a web page is reached, several alternative links to follow from that point are provided.